iqiukp/SVDD-MATLAB/README.md

 ## About Parameter Optimization (PO) module

-Parameter Optimization module is realized based on on the YPEA toolbox, contains Matlab implementations of 14 techniques for Parameter Optimization and metric learning.
+Parameter Optimization module is realized based on the YPEA toolbox, which contains Matlab implementations of 14 techniques for Parameter Optimization and metric learning.

 For details about YPEA toolbox, please visit the website: https://yarpiz.com/477/ypea-yarpiz-evolutionary-algorithms?tdsourcetag=s_pctim_aiomsg